Code-Institute-Submissions/fdasabino-Portfolio-Project_JulyResub/README.md

 - The testimonials found on the page were written by Jessica Norgren and Linda Molin, for taking the time to write about me.

-- Big thanks to my mentor Precious Ijege for showing me the ways, and how to improve my work.

 ### 8.2.
 Code

 - Shoutout to EmailJS for making possible to send messages directly from the page.